Building a fusion-based quantum computer using teleported gates: Introduction

 The work \cite{FBQC_1} reports two types of fusion networks based on different resource states: a 4-qubit star and a 6-qubit hexagon cluster states.
 The first network can be considered as a simple modification of the Raussendorf model, which is the MBQC architecture based on Fault-Tolerant Cluster State produced from the foliation \cite{stace_foliation,brown_foliation} of the surface code \cite{kitaev_toric,kitaev_codes,planar_code,topological_quantum_memory,fowler_surface_codes}.
 The similar approach was used in the paper \cite{floquet_QC}, where the FBQC scheme was constructed from the foliation of the Floquet Color Code \cite{floquet_codes,color_code,floquet_measurement}.
 The construction of the second model from \cite{FBQC_1} was explained in \cite{FBQC_unifying_with_ZX}, where the authors introduced a general framework for the description of fusion networks based on ZX-calculus \cite{zx_calculus_1,zx_calculus_2,zx_calculus_review}.

-Here we propose a direct path to construct a fusion network using the quantum gate teleportation principle \cite{teleportation,quantum_gate_teleportation,qgt_universal,qgt_computation,qgt_for_qc,qgt_fault-tolerant,qgt_derivation_for_mbqc,qgt_mbqc_intro}.
-The quantum algorithm is decomposed into a sequence of elementary operations which are implemented using the quantum gate teleportation protocol.
-We then establish a connection between this decomposition and a fusion network and provide a direct translation between the CBQC and the FBQC models.
-We specify the equivalent fusion circuits for the Hadamard, T- and CNOT gates.
-The proposed translation between CBQC and FBQC operations is demonstrated using the examples of a foliated surface code.
-By applying this method, we construct previously unreported fusion networks and investigate their fault-tolerant properties.
+Here we consider a direct path to construct a fusion network from quantum circuit using the quantum gate teleportation principle \cite{teleportation,quantum_gate_teleportation,qgt_universal,qgt_computation,qgt_for_qc,qgt_fault-tolerant,qgt_derivation_for_mbqc,qgt_mbqc_intro}.
+In \cite{quantum_gate_teleportation}, a scheme was proposed, where the quantum algorithm is decomposed into a sequence of elementary operations which are implemented using the quantum gate teleportation protocol.
+One can introduce a fusion network that describes the resulting configuration of operations, where the Bell measurements and the Bells states correspond to the fusions and the resource states, respectively.
+Thus, we have the opportunity to establish a connection between the decomposition into a sequence of gate teleportation protocols of elementary gates and a fusion network, providing a direct translation between the CBQC and the FBQC models.
+In Sec.~\ref{sec: quantum gate teleportation}, we revise the approach of \cite{quantum_gate_teleportation} and specify the equivalent fusion circuits for the Hadamard, T- and CNOT gates.
+In Sec.~\ref{sec: fusion networks}, this translation technique between CBQC and FBQC operations is demonstrated using the examples of a foliated surface code.
+By applying this method, we construct previously unreported fusion networks.
+In Sec.~\ref{sec: noise tolerance}, we investigate their fault-tolerant properties.